How we got the Bible

 Exclusion of known forgeries

-Some may argue, well then what of the Gospel of Judas or the Revelation of Peter, were they not apostles too?
-Why were their writings excluded?
+Some may argue, well then what of the Gospel of Judas or the Revelation of Peter?
+Why were they excluded?
 The reason these letters were rejected is because they were known forgeries.
-From around 100AD a number of new letters arrived on the scene, claiming to be written by the apostles, when in actual fact they were written by Gnostics or other anti-Christian groups.
+From around 100AD, when all the apostles had died so that they could no longer stand against false doctrines and lies, a number of new letters appeared claiming to be lost letters, written by the apostles.
+It was a know fact that the Gnostics used a tick they learned from an older group called the Kabbalists.
+While the Kabbalists wrote texts relating to the Old Testament and falsely claimed that they were penned by God's men, the Gnostics did the same with the New Testament.
 These men knew that Christians only followed the apostles and therefore, in an attempt to infiltrate the church with their own distorted doctrines, they falsely claimed apostolic authorship for their texts.
 But three things exposed their attempts:

 Their letters all appeared after the deaths of the apostles, since while they were still alive they would easily have exposed the lie.